Poetry runs riot in my mind. Whether I’m writing a book, distracted by painting, or travelling, there’s verse yearning to escape to paper.

 I’ve started a new project this week.
 It occurred to me that one of the hardest things about being a writer is the time it takes to complete a book.
 It’s challenging to say the least, but that’s a whole other post!

 Anyway, I have been studying the Faber Book of Beasts for my Arts degree.
 It’s an engaging anthology of poems, and when I put it down, I realised yesterday that the prospect of 70,000 words paralyses my writing.
-I won’t give up on them – I love to travel too much – but poetry is therapeutic and brings completion.
+I won’t give up on them – I love to travel too much – but poems are therapeutic and bring completion.
 It’s an underestimated necessity to a writer.

 Now I plan to work on poetry books.
 I want to study them, write them and share them.
-It may be eco poetry, nature poetry, or middle of the night insomnia poetry, but it will be verse from my heart.
+It may be eco, nature, or middle-of-the-night insomnia poetry, but it will be verse from my heart.

 Poetry for Children